 After the grant funds are remitted:

 Due diligence is a daunting but invaluable step in identifying the effectiveness of a potential grantee.
 As an NGO with a 20-year history in international grantmaking, Give2Asia is well-prepared to help funders achieve their overseas philanthropic goals.
-If you’re interested in learning more about our grantmaking services, you can request a consultation with our advisory team.
+If you’re interested in learning more about our grantmaking services, you can request a consultation with our team.